plastrd/Kibrary1/README.md

--->Returns all books that match the given author.
+--->Returns all books that match the given author.

   Method: GET